Make America Twice As Great

 jobs than those available in the south.
 That flow reversed after 1970 when

-cities began providing more new opportunities.
-Thus, freedom to move does not
+but southern cities began providing more new opportunities.
+Thus, freedom to

 After 1492, people living in North